 I care about my country and what’s happening inside its borders.
 I care about and respect the men and women who have sworn an oath to serve and protect.
 I care about the outcome of the November election and what its results might mean for this country.
 I care about the increasing attacks shattering those around the world – and in many cases, our own backyard.

-Even still, I’ve retained my promise not to discuss politics on Finding Wonderland.
+Even still, I’ve retained my promise not to discuss politics in this space.

 Does this mean that by steering clear of controversy I’m somehow not doing my small part to share why I vote the way I do.
 Or that by not expressing sympathy in the wake of tragedies that I somehow am not mourning with families who’ve lost loved ones?